gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

-<h3>c Feedback tool code for non-AEM pages</h3>
+<h3>Feedback tool code for non-AEM pages</h3>
 <p>Use these instructions for any page that is not hosted on the Adobe Managed Web Service.</p>

 <details>
 <summary>Instructions</summary>

 <h4>Add the feedback component</h4>
-<p>Insert the feedback tool code where the “Report a problem on this page” is located in your page's HTML.</li>
+<p>Insert the feedback tool code where the “Report a problem on this page” is located in your page's HTML.</p>

 <h4>Add the mandatory hidden values</h4>